igarreta/proxmox_backup_checker/250630 proyect description.md

 check_dir_list: # list of directories to check availability
   - /mnt/backup_usb1/
   - /mnt/hassio
+max_time_window: 3 # inclued all files that are less than this number of hours older than the latest file in the backup directory to calculate the total size
 backup_check_list: # list of backups to check
   - name: homeassistant # short name/identifier for the backup (required)
     backup_dir: /mnt/backup_usb1/homeassistant # path to the backup directory (required)